 And above all, be patient with your children and yourself as you implement this new way.
 You can do this!

-I know this probably sounds very old school, especially in this age of attachment parenting and similar concepts.
+I know this probably sounds very old school, especially in this age of gentle parenting and similar concepts.
 I have 2 attachment disordered children, so trust me when I say I understand the importance of this type of parenting.

 But like everything in life, there needs to be a balance.

-You can attachment parent and discipline.
+You can gentle parent and discipline.

 If your child has self-control, they can get through many situations in life where others may fail.
 In my opinion, it’s the number one character trait you can teach your child.

 So go ahead and wear your baby and sleep with your kids.
 I did all of that, too.
-But don’t be afraid to establish authority and boundaries, as well as expecting your children to have self-control and respect for what you’re trying to do.
+But don’t be afraid to establish authority and boundaries, as well as expect your children to have self-control and respect for what you’re trying to do.
 Yes, they have an opinion that can be listened to, but they are not the only people on this planet and they have to be at peace with this.